 Filling in these gaps isn’t rocket science.
 The most viable solution to rectifying nutrient deficiencies that cannot be solved through diet alone is to incorporate supplements.

-This can be a convoluted topic.
+This can be a complicated topic.
 Here is where the questions always start to flow:

 - Is one better for you/more efficient than the other?